nrfconnect/sdk-nrf/samples/nrf9160/agps/README.rst

 	  D: Stopping GPS

 #.
 Observe that the current position of the device shows up on the GPS position map in nRF Cloud, after acquiring the GPS position fix.
-   The position details are also displayed on the terminal.
+   The position details are also displayed on the terminal as shown below:

    .. code-block:: console